algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 ### Issues with smart signatures

 * Smart signatures are much harder to audit than smart contracts in most settings.
-* Smart signatures cannot be used in inner transactions from smart contracts, which strongly limit composability of smart contracts.
+* Smart signatures cannot be used in inner transactions from smart contracts, which strongly limits composability of smart contracts (at least for TEAL v8 and before).
 * Smart signatures are much less flexible than smart contracts.
 While some simple dApps could be based on smart signatures and using smart signatures could slightly reduce fees, adding any feature would become problematic and any upgrade would most likely be impossible.
 * Contrary to smart contract, smart signatures do not have a standardized ABI (Application Binary Interface).
 Smart contracts have [ARC-4](https://arc.algorand.foundation/ARCs/arc-0004).
 * (For delegated logic signatures only) Most wallets do not support signing delegated logic signatures, as this is a potentially dangerous operation: a malicious delegated logic signature can remain dormant for years and can allow to siphon out funds of an account much later.
 There is no way to check whether an account signed a malicious delegated logic signature until the actual fund siphoning occurs.